 - Participate in community outreach activities that involve biomechanically related educational opportunities.

-Biomechanics is the study of forces that act on the body and the effects that they produce.
+Biomechanics is the study of forces that act on the body and the effects they produce.
 It is an intersection of biology, physiology, anatomy, physics, mathematics, and chemistry.
 Biomechanics is a rapidly growing discipline that has many applications in robotics, forensics, ergonomics, clinical assessment and rehabilitation of movement disorders, design of prosthetics, sports performance, sports equipment design, safety, etc.

-The B.S. in Biomechanics is an excellent choice for students planning to a) pursue graduate education and careers in research, b) work in biomechanically related industry and hospital laboratories, and c) pursue graduate education in professional schools for physical therapy, occupational therapy, medicine and other science based programs.
+The B.S. in Biomechanics is an excellent choice for students planning to a) pursue graduate education and careers in research, b) work in biomechanically related industry and hospital laboratories, and c) pursue graduate education in professional schools for physical therapy, occupational therapy, medicine and other science-based programs.

 Biomechanics Research Building